coffeek3/ogre-gpu/Docs/src/tutorials/basictutorials/basictutorial2.md

 This tutorial will expand on the use of Lights in a scene and using them to cast shadows.

-The full source for this tutorial can be found in samples directory **Samples/Tutorials/BasicTutorial2.cpp**.
+The full source for this tutorial (BasicTutorial2.cpp) can be found in samples directory **Samples/Tutorials**.

 @note Refer to @ref setup for instructions how set up an Ogre project and compile it successfully.

 # The Ogre Camera Class {#bt2TheOgreCameraClass}
 A Camera is the object we use to view our scene.
-A Ogre::Camera is a special object that must be attached to a Ogre::SceneNode.
-You can then use that for movement and rotation.
-For example, you might want to use a SceneNode that follows a path in the sky to create an impressive aerial cutscene
+A Ogre::Camera is a special object that works similar to a Ogre::SceneNode.
+It has methods like setPosition and yaw.
+You can also attach it to a SceneNode.
+For instance, you might want to temporarily attach your Camera to a SceneNode that follows a path through the sky to create an aerial cutscene.
+Just like a SceneNode the Camera's position will be relative to its parent SceneNode.
+The Camera is not a SceneNode (it actually inherits from the Frustum class), but for movement and rotation, you can treat it like a SceneNode.

+@note Starting from version 1.10 functionality related to rotate and translate camera are deprecated.
+You should attach camera to Ogre::SceneNode and do all transformation with this node.

 # Creating a Camera {#bt2CreatingaCamera}
 We will now cover camera creation part which we just applied in previous tutorial.
-We remember that now we need to have SceneNode for camera.
+We remeber that now we need to have SceneNode for camera.
 The first step will be doing is creating that SceneNode and asking the SceneManager to create a new Camera.
 Add the following to create SceneNode and Camera:

 @snippet Samples/Tutorials/BasicTutorial2.cpp cameracreate
 You can retrieve the Camera by name using the SceneManager's getCamera method.